ten0s/ten0s.github.io/_posts/2024-10-05-velisp-self-extracting-archive-en.md

 **unzip.vbs** it's a VBS-script that allows to unpack a ZIP-archive without using any third-party utility.

-**calc.sed** it's a **EIxpress**'s configuration file that describes how to create the self-extracting archive and what commands to run on its startup.
+**calc.sed** it's a **IExpress**'s configuration file that describes how to create the self-extracting archive and what commands to run on its startup.

 Upon self-extracting archive startup its content is unpacked to a temporary directory.